Immigration Advising

 5. Once you answer the questions, the system will generate a checklist for your application:

-• Complete the Family Information form (IMM 5707).
-This form requires a signature.
-If you cannot open the forms, save the document and then open the file as an Adobe PDF document on your computer.
+• Complete all the forms generated on your checklist.
+If you cannot open the forms, save the document, and then open the file as an Adobe PDF document on your computer.

 • Gather your supporting documents.
 Each document size should be 4MB or less: